I Shing Temple

 I Shing Temple is a grey-brick, two-hall structure with an open courtyard and a chamber on each side.
 The left chamber was once used as a kitchen to prepare the basin meals during the Jiao Festival.
 Minor repairs were carried out in the 1970s and 1980s.
 A full restoration of the temple was undertaken by the Architectural Services Department in 1996.

-I Shing Temple was declared a monument in 1996.
+I Shing Temple (also known as I Shing Kung) was declared a monument in 1996.

 [Floor Plan]